 - Air fluid level present if there is communication with air passages

 - Symptoms: cough, fever, copious foul smelling sputum, fever, chest pain, weight loss, clubbing of digits

 - 10% of cases are associated with underlying carcinoma

 - May extend into pleural cavity and create septic emboli, causing meningitis or brain abscess; serve as nidus for fungal overgrowth (Mucor, aspergillus); may spread elsewhere in lung

 - Thick, fibrotic walls in chronic abscesses with adjacent active pneumonia

 30100 Telegraph Road, Suite 408, Bingham Farms, Michigan 48025 (USA)

 Telephone: (248) 646-0325; Email: CommentsPathout@gmail.com

 This website is intended for pathologists and laboratory personnel, who understand that medical information is imperfect and must be interpreted using reasonable medical judgment.
-Click here for patient related inquiries.
+We are unable to respond to patient inquiries.

 © Copyright PathologyOutlines.com, Inc. Click here for information on linking to our website or using our content or images.